 Implementing a morning routine needs to be one of your priorities if you want to change your life.

-A productive morning routine allows you to kick-start the day on the right foot, which will set the tone for the rest of your day.
+A productive morning routine lets you kick-start the day on the right foot, setting the tone for the rest of your day.

 But to make significant changes, you need to follow this routine on a very regular basis.
 Hence, implementing a routine that would be too ambitious will be counterproductive.